Evening view of Chapel Bridge and historic city center architecture illuminated at night in Lucerne, Switzerland

 Chapel Bridge (Kapellbrücke)

-Europe's oldest covered wooden bridge (originally built 1333, rebuilt after 1993 fire) spanning 204m across Reuss River.
+Europe's oldest covered wooden bridge (built in the mid-14th century, no earlier than 1356, rebuilt after 1993 fire) spanning 204m across Reuss River.
 The iconic Water Tower (Wasserturm) sits mid-bridge—once part of city fortifications, now Lucerne's most photographed landmark.
-Under the bridge roof hang 17th-century triangular paintings depicting Lucerne's history and patron saints—these survived the fire.
+Under the bridge roof hang 17th-century triangular paintings depicting Lucerne's history and patron saints—most were destroyed in the 1993 fire, though some survived.
 Free to walk 24/7.
-Best photographed early morning (6-7am) when tour groups haven't arrived and soft light illuminates the tower.
-Evening lighting (after 8pm) creates beautiful reflections.
+Best photographed early morning (06:00–07:00) when tour groups haven't arrived and soft light illuminates the tower.
+Evening lighting (after 20:00) creates beautiful reflections.
 Nearby: Spreuerbrücke (Mill Bridge) upstream has darker Dance of Death paintings from 1616 showing medieval plague imagery.
 Walk both bridges (15 min apart) for complete experience.
-Chapel Bridge area has swans—bring bread if you want photos with them (though feeding discouraged).

 Lion Monument (Löwendenkmal)